 You are a Coordinated Plan member if you were first employed or re-employed on or after July 1, 1978 with SPPS or SPC, or if you elected to convert to the Coordinated Plan from the Basic Plan in 1978.
-Coordinated Plan members contribute 5.5% of their pre-tax salary and the employer contributes 8.34%.
+Coordinated Plan members contribute 7.5% of their pre-tax salary.

 Vested membership means that you or your survivors are guaranteed a benefit other than a refund of your contributions.
 To be vested, you must have at least three years of allowable retirement service credit.

 Annual Estimates and Statements of Account

 The SPTRFA mails an annual fiscal year end update of your retirement service credit balance.

 You will receive an estimate of benefits if you are at least age 40, vested and actively employed.
 Otherwise, you will receive a statement of account.